Vic-Warden/Smart-Calendar/docs/Research.md

 Why choose Node.js with Express rather than another technology to improve server-side performance and data management ?

 Is Node.js really effective for managing real-time data exchanges between my website and my ESP32 ?
-And how ?

 ---